-An X1 cabinet is comprised of 16 node boards and 4 routing boards.
+As Figure 3 shows, an X1 cabinet is comprised of 16 node boards and 4 routing boards.
 Each routing board has 8 routing modules.
 The routing module ASIC is an 8-way non-blocking crossbar switch supporting worm-hole routing.
 The routing module supports prioritization based on credits or aging.
-Ports are connected to the node boards or other router ports with 96-pin cables with a maximum length of 4 meters.
-Data packets carry a Cyclic Redundancy Code (CRC), and if a CRC error is detected at the receiver, the packet is resent.
-Communication latency increases by about 500 ns per router hop.
+Ports are connected to the node boards or other router ports with 96pin cables with a maximum length of 4 meters.
+Data packets carry a CRC, and if a CRC error is detected at the receiver, the packet is resent.
+MPI latency increase by about 500 ns per router hop.
 Software-loaded configuration tables are used for data flow mapping across the interconnection network.
 At system boot, these tables are initialized, but they can be reloaded to provide a means to reconfigure the network around hardware failures.

-Synchronization [5] is provided by atomic in-memory operations that can be used to provide fast (sub-microsecond), scalable locks and barriers.
+Synchronization is provided by atomic in-memory operations that can be used to provide fast (sub-microsecond), scalable communications, such as locks and barriers.
 In particular, the X1 provides explicit memory ordering instructions for local ordering (LSYNC), MSP ordering (MSYNC), and global ordering (GSYNC).
 It also provides the basic atomic memory operations like fetch&op.
 Although these operations are efficient because they do not require a cache-line of data, they are not ordered with respect to other memory references and must be synchronized using the memory ordering instructions.